o2r-project/o2r-platform/README.md

 docker ps -a | grep o2r | awk '{print $1}' | xargs docker rm -f
 docker images | grep o2r | awk '{print $3}' | xargs docker rmi --force
 ```

+#### Configure adminMongo

+The docker compose configuration includes an [adminMongo](https://adminmongo.markmoffat.com/) instance.
+Open it at **http://localhost:1234**, create a new connection with the following settings:

+- Connection name: `any name`
+- Connection string: `mongodb://db:27017` (default port, not password)
+- Connection options: `{}` (empty/default)

+Click on "Add connection", then on "Connections" at the top right corner, and then "Connect" using the just created connection.

+#### Set user levels after first login

+The o2r microservices require users to have specific [user level](http://o2r.info/o2r-web-api/user/#user-levels) to be allowed certain tasks.

+Configure adminMongo (see above), open the collection `users` in the database `muncher` and adjust the level property in the database document.

 ### Proxy for o2r microservices